 If you’re looking to splurge – we recommend Lady Elliot Island Eco Resort just outside of Brisbane.
 It is located within a strictly enforced ‘Green Zone’ – meaning the marine and wildlife within the area are protected, as is the portion of the Great Barrier Reef located within the zone.
 The resort itself has been certified as a Climate Action Leader – fully committed to environmental sustainability and protection.

-Alto Hotel: Located in Melbourne’s city center, this comfortable and stylish hotel was Australia’s first carbon neutral hotel.
+Alto Hotel: Located in Melbourne’s city center, this comfortable and stylish hotel was Australia’s first carbon-neutral hotel.

-Travel in the Off-Season
+Travel In The Off-Season

-The Best Budget Meals in Australia
+The Best Budget Meals In Australia

 Cook Your Own Meals

-Utilize cooking facilities in hostels, the kitchen in your Airbnb apartment, or the portable stove that comes with your campervan to cook your own meals where possible.
+Utilise cooking facilities in hostels, the kitchen in your Airbnb apartment, or the portable stove that comes with your campervan to cook your own meals where possible.

-Coles, Woolworths, and Aldi are the 3 main supermarkets in Australia with locations all over the country.
-Aldi may not have the best selection but offers good quality products at prices that are often 20-30% cheaper than Woolworths and Coles.
+Coles, Woolworths, and Aldi are the 3 main supermarkets in Australia, with locations all over the country.
+Aldi may not have the best selection, but offers good quality products at prices that are often 20-30% cheaper than Woolworths and Coles.

-Have a Picnic
+Have A Picnic

 Having a picnic is just as cheap as eating in, but better!
 Buy your groceries and head to the nearest park/beach for a picnic.
 You’ll notice heaps of free public BBQs in almost every town, so you are never too far away from free cooking facilities.
-Plus it’s such a local thing to do that you’ll feel like a real Aussie having a sausage sizzle in a park.
+Plus, it’s such a local thing to do that you’ll feel like a real Aussie having a sausage sizzle in a park.
 Cheap eats and culture all in one – score!

 Visit Local Markets

 Australians love pop-up farmers and produce markets!
-They are not just a great place to stock up on cheap fresh veggies and other produce but are also a great place to grab ready to eat food and support local businesses.
+They are not just a great place to stock up on cheap fresh veggies and other produce but are also a great place to grab ready-to-eat food and support local businesses.

-Eat in Chinatown
+Eat In Chinatown

-Use UrbanSpoon, Yelp, and Trusty Google
+Use UrbanSpoon, Yelp, And Trusty Google

 Go online to find other cheap eats and meal deals in each city.
-Many restaurants in Australia offer weekly specials like 2 for 1 Wednesday meals, or $10 Tuesday, and so on to attract customers to their restaurants on quiet days.
+Many restaurants in Australia offer weekly specials like 2-for-1 Wednesday meals, or $10 Tuesday, and so on to attract customers to their restaurants on quiet days.

-Save on Drinks
+Save On Drinks

 Drink less or be smart about not letting drinking drastically increase the cost of your trip to Australia.
 If you are going out on the town, pre-drink!
-Booze at bars and clubs in Australia are ridiculously expensive.
+Booze at bars and clubs in Australia is ridiculously expensive.

 Pop into Dan Murphy’s, BWS, or LiquorLand to have a few drinks at home before the bar, or find a restaurant that allows you to bring your own (BYO) alcohol to enjoy with their meals.
 These are quite popular in Australia and are easy to find in any town.

-Save on Coffee
+Save On Coffee

 If you still need your caffeine fix but don’t want to foot the $4+ bill.
 Consider visiting your local gas station or convenience stores like 7-11.
 They tend to offer low-cost coffee options.

 In the case of 7-11, all coffee is just one dollar.
 The main difference is that their lattes, flat whites, and long blacks won’t be handmade.
-Rather they will be sprouting from a machine… but real coffee nonetheless.
+Rather, they will be sprouting from a machine… but real coffee nonetheless.

 Use Reusable Dishes

-Activities in Australia are pricey and should be considered in your trip to Australia cost.
-It’s easy to find yourself spending hundreds of dollars a day on tours and experiences.
-Pick and chose the ones that are really worth it for you and choose to entertain yourself for free for the rest of your time in Australia.
+Pick and choose the ones that are really worth it for you, and choose to entertain yourself for free for the rest of your time in Australia.
 After all, the best things to see in Australia ARE FREE!

 Visit National Parks

-You can visit a national park for a day, or stay and explore for a few days, all for absolutely free.
+You can visit a national park for a day or stay and explore for a few days, all for absolutely free.
 (Unless you want to camp there, which in most cases will cost you about $5-10/night).
 Here are a few of our favourites:

 - Daintree National Park, Where the Rainforest Meets the Reef